wilsonmar/oss-perf/README.md

 At maximum load,

 ## This repo
+Contents of this repo was used to generate statistics for the charts above.

 This repo contains assets used to measure "true" response times.

 0. *BrowserMob proxy* captures network traffic into HTTP Archive Report (HAR) files containing measurements of time to load elements on the page.
 There are several *precise* points in time that can be measured: